 Using Transitive and Intransitive Verbs

-I love getting into the nitty-gritty grammar stuff.
+I love getting into the nitty-gritty of grammar.
 The picky stuff.
 The we-seriously-have-rules-for-that? stuff.
 Transitive and intransitive verbs are just that.
 We actually took verbs, cut them down the middle and gave them names.
 Why?
 To give eighth-grade teachers something for their pop quizzes.

 OK, that and the fact that it really does matter for your writing to know the difference between transitive and intransitive verbs.